hongquanxu/sd2/README.md

-# sd2
-Stratified L2-Discrepancy
+## sd2 : A Stratified L2-Discrepancy with Application to Space-Filling Designs.

-## Supplemental R codes and data for
-## Tian, Y. and Xu, H. (2025+).
-A Stratified L2-Discrepancy with Application to Space-Filling Designs.
-Journal of the Royal Statistical Society, Series B.
+## Journal: Journal of the Royal Statistical Society, Series B.
-##
+## Authors: Ye Tian and Hongquan Xu
-## Date: 7/12/25
+## Date: 7/12/2025
-##

 ## R Files: